-Noise Exposure is the most common cause of sensorineural hearing loss in New Zealand.
-Many of the tools and machinery used around the home and workplace can damage hearing even if they are not used for long or very often.
+Noise Exposure is the most common cause of hearing loss in New Zealand.
+Many tools and machinery used around the home and workplace can damage hearing.
+Playing or listening to loud music is also a common cause.

 Normal Hearing Cells within the Cochlea

-The hearing cells of the inner ear are damaged or become worn out by loud noise.
+The hearing cells of the inner ear are damaged by loud noise.
 As the cells are destroyed, hearing is lost.
-Often people with Noise Induced Deafness have tinnitus – loud ringing in their ears.
-Hearing is the base for communication and socialisation – our human quality of life depends on it.
+People with noise induced deafness often also have tinnitus (loud ringing in their ears).
+Hearing is the base for communication and socialisation; our human quality of life depends on it.

 As a general rule, if the noise is so loud that you have to shout to be heard by someone standing 1 metre away your hearing is being damaged.